Tiny but Mighty: A Software-Hardware Co-Design Approach for Efficient Multimodal Inference on Battery-Powered Small Devices

 \subsection{Different Combinations of Hybrid Quantization}

-Figure~\ref{fig:quans} presents a comparison of different quantization strategies and module decoupling configurations.
-Each legend label follows the format \textbf{Module–Quantization}, where em-'' denotes the embedding layer, vis-'' refers to the vision encoder (ViT), and dec-'' indicates the language decoder (Qwen2-0.5B). fp16'' represents 16-bit floating-point precision, while ``q4f16'' refers to 4-bit weight quantization combined with fp16 activations.
-We evaluate these configurations across multiple benchmarks, including MMBench, MMLU, MME, and InfoVQA.
-The results show that when the VLM is decomposed and each module—such as the ViT and LLM—is executed independently on different accelerators, the accuracy on vision-related tasks is predominantly determined by the precision of the ViT.
-This highlights the importance of allocating higher bitwidth or computational resources to the vision encoder when optimizing for multimodal performance under constrained hardware.
+To illustrate the trade-off between quantizations and performance, Figure~\ref{fig:quans} in the Appendix compares various quantization strategies and module-decoupling configurations.
+Legend labels follow the format Module–Quantization, where em- denotes the embedding layer, vis- the vision encoder (ViT), and dec- the language decoder (Qwen2-0.5B). fp16 indicates 16-bit floating point, and q4f16 represents 4-bit weight quantization with fp16 activations.
+We evaluate these configurations on MMBench, MMLU, MME, and InfoVQA.
+As shown in Figure~\ref{fig:quans}, when the VLM is decomposed and each module (e.g., the ViT and LLM) runs on different accelerators, accuracy on vision-related tasks is largely determined by the ViT’s precision.